 Karen C. Hall, Ph.D.
 Program Director, Ecological Education, Institute for Applied Ecology

-During the propagation period at FCI Herlong, the project team will survey and assess invasive species in the project area and will set up select photo points and a drone flight path to monitor before and after images of the site.
-In collaboration with CDFW, a contract team will remove invasive weeds from the project area using herbicide spray.
+During the propagation period at FCI Herlong, the project team will survey and assess invasive species in the project area.
+In collaboration with CDFW, a team will remove invasive weeds from the project area.
 Once the invasive species have been removed and the seedlings are ready to plant, volunteers will assist with hand planting efforts in select areas along with a contract team to support.
 Seedlings will be protected from grazing with seedling tubes and bamboo stakes to ensure the best chance of survival.

 Broadcast seeding with ATVs and specialized equipment will also be utilized to cover the remainder of the project area to provide additional forage nutrients, reduce erosion, and prevent invasive species from returning.
-Subsequent monitoring through photo points, aerial surveillance, telemetry data from deer collars, and a camera study along Hwy 395 will ensure long-term project success and habitat connectivity in the region.
-The collar study will be conducted by biologists from the CDFW and will help to inform CDFW biologists about shifting migration patterns in the region.
+Subsequent monitoring through photo points, and a camera study along Hwy 395 will ensure long-term project success and habitat connectivity in the region.
 It will also provide valuable data to help inform future efforts to reduce vehicle wildlife collisions along Hwy 395.

 The California Department of Fish and Wildlife has identified this location and the projects outlined in the proposal as high priority for the post-fire recovery of the Hallelujah Junction Wildlife Area (HJWA), purchased for critical deer winter range, and the Interstate, migratory mule deer in the Loyalton-Truckee and Doyle herds.
 Benefits to the public, our hunters, and other wildlife species, including pronghorn antelope, will be significant.